giorgiop94/giorgio-blog/_blog/writing/collective-renaissance.md

 impossibility of sustaining fossil fuel use).

 At this stage, simply reducing deforestation or cutting emissions is not going to be enough.
-We need to actually regenerate the Earth, reduce our reliance on fossil fuels, while also increasing our individual and community (https://notes.giorgiop.com/resilience) to the environmental shocks that will inevitably become more frequent.
+We need to actually regenerate the Earth, reduce our reliance on fossil fuels, while also increasing our individual and community [resilience](https://notes.giorgiop.com/resilience) to the environmental shocks that will inevitably become more frequent.

 We have no other choice (unless you believe that moving our civilization to another planet is feasible or desirable).

-This means that investments in (https://notes.giorgiop.com/regenerative-agriculture) (permaculture, agroforestry) and decentralized green technology will inevitably have to rise as we come face-to-face with the consequences of ecological destruction.
+This means that investments in [regenerative agriculture](https://notes.giorgiop.com/regenerative-agriculture) (permaculture, agroforestry) and decentralized green technology will inevitably have to rise as we come face-to-face with the consequences of ecological destruction.
 Further, it will be necessary to upgrade our collective sense-making and decision-making capacities.

 In this context, regenerative collectives (especially rural ones) can be a particularly appealing investment (from a societal standpoint) as they create a number of positive externalities: